lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_altix.md

 batch system running on `mars.hrsk.tu-dresden.de`.
 The actual placement of a submitted job may depend on factors like memory size, number of processors, time limit.

-### Filesystems
+### File Systems

-All partitions share the same CXFS filesystems `/work` and `/fastfs`.
+All partitions share the same CXFS file systems `/work` and `/fastfs`.

-### ccNuma Architecture
+### ccNUMA Architecture

-The SGI Altix has a ccNUMA architecture, which stands for Cache Coherent Non-Uniform Memory Access.
+The SGI Altix has a ccNUMA architecture, which stands for *Cache Coherent Non-Uniform Memory Access*.
 It can be considered as a SM-MIMD (*shared memory - multiple instruction multiple data*) machine.
-The SGI ccNuma system has the following properties:
+The SGI ccNUMA system has the following properties:

 - Memory is physically distributed but logically shared
 - Memory is kept coherent automatically by hardware.
 - Coherent memory: memory is always valid (caches hold copies)
-- Granularity is L3 cacheline (128 B)
+- Granularity is L3 cache line (128 B)
-- Bandwidth of NumaLink4 is 6.4 GB/s
+- Bandwidth of NUMAlink4 is 6.4 GB/s

-The ccNuma is a compromise between a distributed memory system and a flat symmetric multi processing machine (SMP).
+The ccNUMA is a compromise between a distributed memory system and a flat symmetric multi processing machine (SMP).
 Although the memory is shared, the access properties are not the same.

 ### Compute Module